Call us FREE 08082394989

 Don’t forget to bring a space blanket – Space blankets have multiple uses if you’re stranded in the wilderness.
 They offer potential shelter if fashioned into a tarp or tent, they’re waterproof so you can sleep on them to avoid damp ground, you can use them to catch rainwater, keep sprained/bruised wrists and ankles warm, signal for help, protect yourself from the sun and keep your tent warmer inside by directing heat.

 Now you’re prepared to deal with anything the Alaskan wilderness throws at you, why not brave an adventure to the Last Frontier?
-Of course if hiking, climbing or kayaking your way through the landscape doesn’t appeal to you, we have a range of Alaskan adventures with Celebrity Cruises on offer, meaning you can experience the wilderness in total comfort.
+Of course, if hiking, climbing or kayaking your way through the landscape doesn’t appeal to you, we have a range of Alaskan adventures on offer, meaning you can experience the wilderness in total comfort.